Zenonist/Wireless-and-Mobile-Computing_Subject/README.md

 # Wireless-and-Mobile-Computing_Subject
 This repository contains the work from Wireless and Mobile Computing Subject.
-Most of the work will be related to flutter and dart.
+This repository is focusing on creating mobile applications based on flutter and dart.